oconnoat/LLD4CH/README.md

 * Applications
     * Shared evaluation tasks
-    * Development and improvement of nlp in
+    * Development and improvement of nlp

 * open issues:
  * no tei-rdf?